 General provisions

-When using a flat rate, unit cost or lump sum there is no need to justify the real costs of the categories of expenditure covered by the simplified costs.
+When using a flat rate, unit cost or lump sum there is no need to justify the real costs of the categories of expenditure covered by the simplified costs including, where applicable, depreciation and contributions in kind.
+Indeed, contributions in kind as defined by Article 69 CPR can be taken into account for the calculation of the value of a flat rate, a standard scale of unit cost or a lump sum.
+However, when the simplified cost option is applied, there is no need to verify the existence of underlying contributions in kind and by consequence, that the provisions of Article 69 CPR are fulfilled.

 When using unit costs or lump sums:

-The basis for calculating the scale of unit costs used in an operation should be clear and refer to one or several of the ways specified in Article 67(5) CPR;
+The basis for calculating the unit costs or lump sums used in an operation should be clear and refer to one or several of the ways specified in Article 67(5) CPR;

-Given that payments will be calculated on the basis of quantities/realisation of an operation, declared quantities/proof(s) of completion of the operation should be certified by the beneficiary, justified and archived in view of future verifications and audits.
-Verifications by intermediary bodies, managing authorities or auditors will require supporting documents to justify the quantities declared by the beneficiary– that is, to show that the activities or the outputs claimed were in fact realised.
-In particular, it means that the focus of verifications under Article 125(4) (a) CPR and Article 58 of Regulation (EU) No 1306/2013 will move, especially for ‘intangible’ operations, from the predominance of financial verifications (justifying real costs but also giving concordant elements demonstrating that the operation took place) towards technical and physical aspects of operations, paying particular attention to on-the-spot checks during implementation.
+Given that payments will be calculated on the basis of quantities/realisation of an operation, it is essential to get assurance that the activities or the outputs claimed were in fact realized.
+In particular, declared quantities/proof of completion of the operation should be certified by the beneficiary, justified and archived in view of future verifications and audits.
+Verifications by intermediary bodies, managing authorities or auditors will require supporting documents to justify the quantities declared by the beneficiary.
+It means that the focus of verifications under Article 125(4) (a) CPR and Article 58 of Regulation (EU) No 1306/2013 will move, especially for ‘intangible’ operations, from the predominance of financial verifications (justifying real costs but also giving concordant elements demonstrating that the operation took place) towards technical and physical aspects of operations, paying particular attention to on-the-spot checks during implementation.

 Under such conditions, the costs calculated and reimbursed on the basis of a unit cost/lump sum are considered to be proved expenditure in the same way as real costs supported by invoices.